guettli/bad-naming-examples/README.md

           fetch-depth: 0
 ```

 For me `0` means nothing, or at least only little.

 Upstream docs:

 >  0 indicates all history for all branches and tags.

 This is confusing.
+I guess many people think "Checkout zero history", when they read that....

 # Related